 During this period, a domain name is placed in the PENDING DELETE RESTORABLE status when a registrar requests the deletion of a domain that is not within the Add Grace Period.
 A domain can remain in this state for up to 30 days and will not be included in the zone file.
 The only action a registrar can take on a domain is to request that it be restored.
 Any other registrar requests to modify or otherwise update the domain will be rejected.
-If the domain is restored it moves into PENDING RESTORE and then OK.
+If the domain is restored it moves into PENDING RESTORE and Server Renew Prohibited, Server Delete Prohibited, Server Update Prohibited, Server Update Prohibited, and then OK once a restore report is received from the registrar of record.
 After 30 days if the domain is not restored it moves into PENDING DELETE SCHEDULED FOR RELEASE before the domain is released back into the pool of available domains.

-3. Pending delete
+4. Pending Delete